Business Valuation for IRS Form 706

 Filing Form 706

 Filing Form 706 is a critical step in the estate administration process, requiring meticulous attention to detail and adherence to deadlines.
-The estate and generation-skipping transfer (GST) taxes must be paid within nine months after the decedent’s death.
+You must pay the estate and generation-skipping transfer (GST) taxes within nine months after the decedent’s death.
 To ensure timely electronic payments, it is advisable to complete electronic fund transfer payments by 8 p.m.
 Eastern time the day before the due date.

-When filing Form 706, several supplemental documents must be attached to the form.
+You must attach several supplemental documents when filing Form 706.
 These include the decedent’s death certificate and a certified copy of the will if the decedent died with a valid will.
-If the insurance company does not provide Form 712, evidence verifying the insurance amount must be included with Schedule D. For charitable transfers made by written instruments other than a will, a copy of the instrument must be attached.
+If the insurance company does not provide Form 712, include evidence verifying the insurance amount with Schedule D. For charitable transfers made through written instruments other than a will, attach a copy of the instrument.

-Amended Form 706 should be filed at the address specified for amended filings.
-This is necessary if any corrections or additional information need to be submitted after the initial filing.
-Executors must ensure that all schedules, such as Schedule R-1, are prepared and attached to Form 706.
+File the amended Form 706 at the address specified for amended filings.
+Do this if you need to submit any corrections or additional information after the initial filing.
+Executors must prepare and attach all required schedules, such as Schedule R-1, to Form 706.

 The filing process also involves reporting items on Schedule C, which includes mortgages, promissory notes, and contracts to sell land.
 Executors must list these items, followed by any cash in possession, and provide details of bank accounts and other financial institutions.
 Accurate reporting of these details is crucial for the IRS to assess the estate’s value accurately.